[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Norristown High-Speed Line

-Route No. 100 is a 21.3 km light rail line, which starts at the western terminus of the Market-Frankford Line at 69th Street Terminal and serves the western suburbs and Norristown.
-This line is totally segregated from other traffic and uses 3rd-rail power supply.
-Stops have high platforms.
+Route 100 is a 21.6 km light rail line, which starts at the western terminus of the Market-Frankford Line at 69th Street Terminal and serves the western suburbs and Norristown.
+This line is totally segregated from other traffic and uses 3rd rail power supply.
+Stations have high platforms, but at some stops these are just long enough for boarding at the front door.

-Routes No. 101 to Media and No. 102 to Sharon Hill are two tramway lines, which run partly on a separate right-of-way, and partly on-street (especially line 101 on its last stretch through Media).
+Routes 101 to Media and 102 to Sharon Hill are two trolley lines which run mostly on a separate right-of-way, and partly on-street (especially line 101 on its last stretch through Media).
 The two routes share the first 3.4 km along Garrett Road to Drexel Hill Junction, from where line 101 continues for approx. 10 km to Media, and line 102 for 5 km to Sharon Hill.

 Links